Pharmacovigilance: Clinical trial reporting

 Also known as AE (adverse event) or SAE (serious AE) reporting from clinical trials, safety information from clinical studies is used to establish a drug's safety profile in humans and is a key component that drug regulatory authorities consider in the decision-making as to whether to grant or deny market authorization (market approval) for a drug.
-AE reporting occurs when study patients (subjects, participants) experience any kind of "untoward" event during the conducting of clinical trials.
+AE reporting in clinical trials requires documentation of any health-related unfavorable change, including new signs or symptoms, worsening of pre-existing conditions, laboratory abnormalities, or diagnoses, whether or not considered related to the investigational product.
 Non-serious adverse events are typically captured separately at a level lower than pharmacovigilance.
 AE and SAE information, which may also include relevant information from the patient's medical background, are reviewed and assessed for both causality and degree of seriousness by the study investigator.
 This information is forwarded to a sponsoring entity (typically a pharmaceutical company or academic medical center) that is responsible for the reporting of this information, as appropriate, to drug regulatory authorities.